product-science/docs/docs/website-docs/record-n-upload.md

 ## Record

 ### How to start a trace recording
-The 'Record trace' button should be available in your quick settings.
+The 'Record trace' button should be available in your quick settings tile.
 If it is not, go back to the section on [enabling trace recording](device-set-up.md#3-make-sure-tracing-is-enabled) and ensure you enabled __Show Quick Settings tile__.

 ### 1. Install instrumented app